fstpackage/fst/cran-checklist.md

 * Build docs folder using pkgdown::build_site()
 * Merge branch release into master
 * Submit to CRAN
+* Commit the fstpackage.github.io repositry with the latest docs

 # After releasing to CRAN